The content in this guide supports students taking part in the DCU History in Your Hands project in 2025/2026.

 We’ll be asking the student groups to fill in a feedback form after each class.
 We'll use this information to improve the methods and materials used in subsequent classes and in the online guide.
 The forms will also be used to check if the students are learning the skills we aim to teach them.

-Finally, the participating students will submit their own research study report to the project team in April which will be entered into the project competition.
+The participating students will submit their research study reports to the project team by 20th March 2026.
+These will be entered into the project competition and corrected by experienced Leaving Certificate examiners.

 The research study reports submitted by the students will be marked according to a rubric that closely follows the marking scheme used to grade the Leaving Certificate History Research Study.
 This marking scheme will be explained to students and shared with them in class and in the online guide.